shazChaudhry/docker-filebeat/README.md

 - Ensure Elasticsearch, _(Logstash optional)_ and Kibana are up and running
 - Both jenkins and filebeat are running on the same host

-Edit filebeat configuration as appropriate for your system.
-The configurations are located at _config/filebeat.yml_.
+If required, edit filebeat configuration as appropriate for your system.
+However, filebeat behavior is controlled with environment values in docrk run command below.
+Should you need additional parameters configured then configurations are located at _config/filebeat.yml_.

 Start a jenkins container, create some jobs and run some builds.
 This will create build logs that filebeat will read and then forward them to Elasticsearch:
 ```